 Contents is the volume of water in a reservoir or lake.
 Unless otherwise indicated, volume is computed on the basis of a level pool and does not include bank storage.

-Continuing-record station is a specified site which meets one or all conditions listed:
+Continuous-record station is a site that meets either of the following conditions: